blackmlm/inkscape-connectthedots/README.md

 # inkscape-dot2dot

-An extension for Inkscape to create a "Connect the Dots" picture.
+An extension for Inkscape to create a "Dot 2 Dot" picture.

-## What is Connect the Dots?
+## What is Dot 2 Dot?

 An image where you have numbered dots which you need to connect to reveal the hidden image.
 It is a fun activity for kids and grown-ups as well.